 If you have passions for building code and helping people, this could be the job for you!
-The QSC is currently looking for computer science tutors for Fall Quarter 2016.
-Priority for interviews will be given to applications received by Tuesday, June 7, 2016 at 4pm.
+The QSC is currently looking for computer science tutors.

 Quantitative Skills Center has partnered with the Computing and Software Systems Department to offer tutoring support to computer science students.
 In addition to the regular job duties of QSC Tutors, CSS tutors:

-Attend occasional meetings with CSS staff and QSC management regarding lab equipment, status, and procedures.
+- Attend meetings with CSS staff and QSC management regarding lab equipment, status, and procedures.

 QSC tutors are required to attend staff meetings and trainings to discuss techniques and improve skills.They may also be required to perform light clerical or educational outreach tasks such as answering routine questions and making class visits to advertise the QSC when time permits.